clarisma/just-the-docs/python/feature-sets.md

 ### `Features.``members_of`(*feature*) {#Features_members_of}
 {:.api}

 Features that are members of the given relation, or nodes of the given way.
+Returns an empty set if *feature* is a node.

 ### `Features.``parents_of`(*feature*) {#Features_parents_of}
 {:.api}